Search

 What To Expect

-Population: 1.885 million (2019)
+Population: 1.885 million (Belfast), 592,713 (Dublin)

-Language: In Northern Ireland, English is the first language.
+Language: In Ireland, English is the first language.
 However, Ullans (Ulster-Scots) and Irish are both recognised as culturally significant

 Credit Cards & ATMs: Credit and debit cards are widely accepted, so there is no need to carry large amounts of cash on you.
 ATMs are available in all towns and cities.
 A lot of places will also accept contactless payments like Apple Pay or Google pay.

-Safety: Over the years, Northern Ireland has undergone significant transformation and today stands as a popular tourist destination known for its hospitality.
+Safety: Over the years, Ireland has undergone significant transformation and today stands as a popular tourist destination known for its hospitality.
 While it’s generally safe for travellers, as with any region, it’s always wise to stay informed about local nuances.
 Major cities like Belfast and Derry – Londonderry are bustling with activity, and tourists typically find them welcoming.
 Always be aware of your surroundings, avoid isolated areas late at night, and stay updated on local news.

-(Note: Northern Ireland is brimming with activities.
+(Note: Ireland is brimming with activities.
 Truly, there’s an abundance to explore and experience.
 The following are just a few of our top picks.
 For more country-specific activities, refer to the detailed guides linked to each country below!)

 1. Marvel at the Giant's Causeway